-If you're a parent who has ever made any questionable financial decisions, like buying a car you really couldn't afford, you've promised yourself - my kids are not going to make the same mistakes.
+If you're a parent who has ever made any questionable financial decisions, like buying a car you really couldn't afford or skipping a bill payment in order to buy a new sweater, you've promised yourself - my kids are not going to make the same mistakes.

 But your kids probably aren't listening to you now when you tell them to put their dirty clothes in the laundry basket and do their homework.
 Are your kids really going to heed your advice, years from now, when they're buying a car, house or applying for a credit card?